The “Unified Memorial of Hope” and Hiền Lương Bridge

 Captured Vietnamese in prisons – the farmers pray for them.

-But the North is not only fighting on the battlefield – they also mining – man and woman together.
+But the North is not only fighting on the battlefield, they also mining – men and women together.
 While the US bombs their trucks.
-On the right you can see US soldiers – easy to spot with their fancy sunglasses!
+On the right, you can see US soldiers – easy to spot with their fancy sunglasses!

-Fresh from the battle ship they march along.
+Fresh from the battleship ship they march along.
 A spook on the right watches what is going on.

 NVA troops battle their way towards the South